hardcamls/zprize/msm_field_multiplication.md

 330 multipliers requires from long multiplication.

 All the operations in the field multiplication is fully pipelined.
 This means we can work out the exact latency of this component.
-In our design, we have a config type that allows us to specify the latency of all the stages of adders, and chose a number that worked well.
+In our work, we had parameters to tune the amount of pipelining in each of the pre, middle and post adder stages.
+This allowed us to easily experiment with various multiplier design points.

 ## LSB Multiplication